acadia2025/website/workshops.md

 Workshop proposals should include the following:

 1. **Instructor Information**: Names, affiliations, bios, CVs, and links to previous teaching examples.
-2. **Workshop Title and Type**: Technical, seminar, or other.
+2. **Workshop Title and Type**: Specify whether the workshop is technical, seminar-based, or another format.
-3. **Workshop Description**: Topics, learning objectives, required software, outcomes, and technical constraints.
+3. **Workshop Description**: Provide an overview of topics covered, learning objectives, expected outcomes, required software, and any technical constraints.
-4. **Workshop Schedule**: Duration (1-3 days), daily breakdown, and hours per day (3-8 recommended).
+4. **Workshop Schedule**: Indicate the duration (1–3 days), a daily breakdown, and recommended hours per day (3–8).
-5. **Participant Information**: Optimal size, intended audience, and prerequisites.
+5. **Participant Information**: Define the optimal number of participants, target audience, and any prerequisites.
-6. **Equipment and Materials**: List of required software, hardware, and materials.
+6. **Equipment and Materials**: List the required software, hardware, and other necessary materials.
-7. **Proposed Budget**: Itemized budget with anticipated costs and potential funding sources.
+7. **Proposed Budget**: Include an itemized budget detailing anticipated costs and potential funding sources.

 ---

-## Important Dates
+## Important Information

-- **Submission Deadline**: May 4th, 2025, 11:59 PM AoE
+- **Submission Deadline**: May 4, 2025, at 11:59 PM AoE.
-- **Notification of Acceptance**: June 2025
+- **Notification of Acceptance**: June 2025.

+- Each workshop receives **$2,000** for travel and accommodations.
+Additionally, one full conference ticket will be covered after the workshop has been completed.
+- Pending sponsorships, additional material funds may be available.

 ---